CONTACT US

 It's time to learn all about reproduction.
 The male and female reproductive systems, mating, pregnancy, and birth, as well as diagnostic tests, pathology, and procedures of the reproductive system, are the topics of this lesson.

-Lesson 10 covers the nervous system and the functions and structures of the eyes and ears.
+This lesson covers the nervous system and the functions and structures of the eyes and ears.
 Clinical terms, diagnostic tests, pathology, and procedures for the nervous system and eyes and ears are included.

 Three systems are described in this lesson: the hematologic, lymphatic, and immune systems.
 The specialty of oncology is also described in this lesson.
 Clinical terms, diagnostic tests, pathology, and procedures for the hematologic, lymphatic, and systems, as well as oncology terms, are included.

-Finally, Lesson 12 relates to tests, procedures, and treatments used in the care of animals in the veterinary medical field.
+This lesson relates to tests, procedures, and treatments used in the care of animals in the veterinary medical field.

 Dr. Janet Romich received her Bachelor of Science degree in Animal Science from the University of Wisconsin–River Falls, and her Doctor of Veterinary Medicine and Master of Science degrees from the University of Wisconsin–Madison.
 Dr. Romich received the Wisconsin Veterinary Technician Association's Veterinarian of the Year Award for her work in teaching and mentoring veterinary technician students.
 She has authored the textbooks An Illustrated Guide to Veterinary Medical Terminology, Fundamentals of Pharmacology for Veterinary Technicians and Understanding Zoonotic Diseases; she also co-authored Veterinary Technician Dictionary.
+She continues to work as a relief veterinarian in both small and laboratory animal settings.

 Prerequisites: